QuestPDF/QuestPDF-Documentation/docs/api-reference/background.md

 # Background

-- This container changes background colour on the area provided by its parent.
+- This container changes background colour of the area provided by its parent.

 ```csharp
 .Background("#00FF00")